Welcome to Class 6!

 If you would like to sign up to Class Dojo, please see your child’s teacher who will give you a unique reference number to access your child’s Dojo Points through this link…

-Each Friday, the children will be given a task, investigation of challenge for them to complete at home.
-This is to be returned by the following Thursday.
+Each Friday, the children will be given a task, investigation or challenge for them to complete at home as well as weekly spellings.
+Both of these are to be returned by the following Friday.
+If your child is struggling and needs help, they can come and ask any of the staff in Class 6 or attend homework club on Wednesday lunchtimes.

-Homework allows children to use skills which they have developed in schools and allows them to apply that skill independently in a different setting.
+Homework allows children to use skills which they have developed in schools and allows them to apply those skills independently in a different setting.

-Homework is also an invaluable opportunity for you to catch up with what your child is learning each work and even enhance or extend their learning.
+Homework is also an invaluable opportunity for you to catch up with what your child is learning each work and even enhance or extend their learning and is a key part of becoming ‘All Green’ each term.